 Duration of Lease

-A serviced office is fully furnished and managed by a facility management company, which offers relatively flexible and simple rental contracts, with the added advantage of having all essential facilities in place, such as phone lines, internet connections, meeting rooms, security management, utility management, etc.
+A serviceable workplace is absolutely stocked with and managed by a facility management company, which offers relatively flexible and simple rental contracts, with the added advantage of having all essential facilities in place, such as phone lines, internet connections, meeting rooms, security management, utility management, etc.

 On the other hand, a traditional office space involves leasing the office from a commercial landlord, and typically involves a medium to a long-term contract, typically of at least three years.
 As the tenant, you get full control over the space but are also responsible for its maintenance.